MaikKlein/maikklein.github.io/_posts/2015-01-11-Evaluating-D-for-games.md

 }
 {% endhighlight %}

-This almost looks exactly like the C++.
+This almost looks exactly like C++.
 Note that the 'if' between the function definition and the function body is called a 'constrain'.

 {% highlight d %}
 returnType functionName(param)